Joseph Alsop

 Joseph Wright Alsop V (October 10, 1910 – August 28, 1989) was an American journalist and syndicated newspaper columnist from the 1930s through the 1970s.
-He was an influential journalist and top insider in Washington, D.C. from 1945 to the late 1960s, often in conjunction with his brother Stewart Alsop.
+He was an influential journalist and top insider in Washington, D.C., from 1945 to the late 1960s, often in conjunction with his brother Stewart Alsop.
 He also worked as a covert operative of the Central Intelligence Agency.

-Early life
+Early life and education

 Alsop was born on October 10, 1910, in Avon, Connecticut, to Joseph Wright Alsop IV (1876–1953) and Corinne Douglas Robinson (1886–1971).
 Through his mother, he was related to Presidents Theodore Roosevelt and James Monroe.
 Both of Alsop's parents were active in Republican politics.
 His father unsuccessfully sought the governorship of Connecticut several times, his mother founded the Connecticut League of Republican Women in 1917, and both served in the Connecticut General Assembly, as did his younger brother John deKoven Alsop.

 Alsop graduated from the Groton School, a private boarding school in Groton, Massachusetts, in 1928, and from Harvard University in 1932.
 He wrote for The Harvard Crimson during his time at Harvard.